-Unilode is building an interoperable global reader infrastructure by leveraging its unrivalled global MRO and airline customer network and has developed a back-end system delivering data to customers, which gives them a competitive edge.
-By the end of December 2020, Unilode installed 310 readers, which provide visibility for approximately 60% of its entire ULD fleet.
+Unilode is building an interoperable global reader infrastructure by leveraging its unrivalled global MRO and airline customer network and has developed a dashboard that delivers data to its customers.
+By the end of August 2022 Unilode has installed 503 fixed readers in its network, which provide visibility for approximately 75% of its entire ULD fleet.

 Digital ULD Fleet

 The multi-sensor technology of Unilode's Bluetooth tags enables the monitoring of location, temperature, humidity, light, shock and pressure, helping its customers to create end-to-end transparency for the air cargo supply chain and gain better control over their most critical shipments.
-Unilode has reached the milestone of 40,000 ULDs equipped with Bluetooth tags by the end of December 2020 that makes it the owner of the largest digital ULD fleet in the world.
+By the end of August 2022, Unilode has equipped 118,607 ULDs with Bluetooth tags that makes Unilode the owner and operator of the largest digital ULD fleet in the world.